 The India-born American filmmaker- M. Night Shyamalan rose to fame with the phenomenal success of his film ‘The Sixth Sense’ released in 1999.
-Overnight he became a household name and one of the most celebrated auteurs in the country.
-The release of his master thrillers like ‘Signs’ and superhero enigma ‘Unbreakable’ earned him further fandom and critical acclaim, and he was even touted to be the next Spielberg and Hitchcock.
-So much so that the director-screenwriter himself admitted that the two ace filmmakers were a huge inspiration and influence over his films.
+Overnight, he became a household name and one of the most celebrated auteurs in the country.
+The release of his master thrillers like ‘Signs’ and the superhero enigma ‘Unbreakable’ earned him further fandom and critical acclaim, and he was even touted to be the next Spielberg and Hitchcock, so much so that the director-screenwriter himself admitted that the two ace filmmakers were a huge inspiration and influence over his films.

 Rife with several artistic traits, the filmmaker brought together wondrous storytelling elements in his works- eerie pace, supernatural and fairytale-ish components, Gothic imagery, creative voice, and his very famous capsizing twists.
-However, success was short-lived for the director as the brouhaha died down soon after with the release of ‘Lady in the Water’ and ‘The Village’ that were greeted with a sour response.
-The tart reception continued with the oncoming of his newer releases, as the once celebrated elements of his filmmaking techniques were mocked and his ideas were accused of being stale and pretentious.
+However, success was short-lived for the director as the brouhaha died down soon after the release of ‘Lady in the Water’ and ‘The Village’, which were greeted with a sour response.
+The tart reception continued with the oncoming of his newer releases, as the once-celebrated elements of his filmmaking techniques were mocked, and his ideas were accused of being stale and pretentious.

-Related Read to M. Night Shyamalan: Every David Fincher Film Ranked
+Similar to M Night Shyamalan Movies: Every David Fincher Film Ranked

-As conjectures about his artistic glory continue with his new releases, we revisited some of Shyamalan’s films and ranked them in the order from worst to best.
-We have omitted his first film ‘Praying With Anger’ released in 1992 as it was not released widely and was only premiered at festivals.
+As conjectures about his artistic glory continue with his new releases, we revisited some of Shyamalan’s films and ranked them in order from worst to best.
+We have omitted his first film, ‘Praying With Anger,’ released in 1992, as it was not released widely and was only premiered at festivals.
 Have a look at the list below!

 Night Shyamalan Films

-An adaptation of the Nickelodeon super hit anime ‘Avatar: The Last Airbender’, this film went wrong in every way it could and it is a tragic pity that it did so.
+An adaptation of the Nickelodeon super hit anime ‘Avatar: The Last Airbender’, this film went wrong in every way it could, and it is a tragic pity that it did so.
 Widely acclaimed as not just the worst works of the filmmaker but also one of the worst studio productions ever made, the beauty of the film got lost in explanatory dialogues and dull narration.
-To top that up with a frightening lack of acting skills and embarrassing lighting sequences, you will have a faint idea of what we are talking about.
+To top that up, with a frightening lack of acting skills and embarrassing lighting sequences, you will faintly know what we are talking about.

-Similar Read to Night Shyamalan Films: 10 Best Sci-Fi Films of the Decade (2010s)
+Similar Read to M. Night Shyamalan Movies: 30 Best Sci-Fi Movies of the 21st Century

-Further, the narrative felt over rushed, misconceived, and awash with any linearity in the visual logic, with voiceovers and expositions to extrapolate the lengthy storyline.
+Further, the narrative felt over-rushed, misconceived, and flush with any linearity in the visual logic, with voiceovers and expositions to extrapolate the lengthy storyline.
 Understandably so, as the feature film was a squeezed version of a 3 season long anime series.
-Lambasted by the critics for a lot of reasons, Shyamalan failed to recreate the magical charm of the charismatic lands and left the viewers cheated of their time.
+Lambasted by the critics for many reasons, Shyamalan failed to recreate the magical charm of the charismatic lands and left the viewers cheated of their time.
 It also garnered some criticism on the grounds of racism as heroes v/s villains were white people against color.

-To put it very bluntly, After Earth is also considered to be one of the worst works of Shyamalan and the only reason why we have put it above ‘The Last Airbender’ is because this one has an edge in terms of its acting prowess.
-After Earth is the story of father-son duo- Raige and Kitai (played by real life father-son duo Will Smith and Jaden Smith) who crash-land get stranded on a foreign ‘quarantined’ planet when on a mission and struggle to be rescued.
-This ‘foreign’ planet is the Earth, as the film is based at a far more futuristic time when humans have found life and have moved to other planets as the Earth was no longer fit to live in.
+To put it very bluntly, After Earth is also considered one of Shyamalan’s worst works, and the only reason we have put it above ‘The Last Airbender’ is because this one has an edge in terms of its acting prowess.
+After Earth is the story of the father-son duo- Raige and Kitai (played by real-life father-son duo Will Smith and Jaden Smith) who crash-land, get stranded on a foreign ‘quarantined’ planet when on a mission, and struggle to be rescued.
+This ‘foreign’ planet is the Earth, as the film is based on a far more futuristic time when humans have found life and moved to other planets as the Earth was no longer fit to live in.

-After Earth is almost like an extended version of one of the wildlife shows that we watched on the Discovery channel when young.
-The scenery is beautiful and the wilderness has been captured in all its glory with an action hero in the midst of it.
+After Earth is almost like an extended version of one of the wildlife shows we watched on the Discovery channel when we were young; the scenery is beautiful, and the wilderness has been captured in all its glory with an action hero in the midst of it.
 Other than that, pretty much nothing happens in the film.
 It can also be touted as a video game sequence where Player 1 (Katai) has to overcome a certain number of hurdles to rescue the mission in order to save himself and the princess (Raige).
 Well, we all know how that ends.
 Duh!
-Full points for predictability to this one.
+Total points for predictability to this one.

 The Happening

-Related Read to M. Night Shyamalan Films: 15 Best Movies That Take Place Within 24 Hours
+Related Read to M. Night Shyamalan Movies: 15 Best Movies That Take Place Within 24 Hours

-The viewers who had pinned their hopes to the latter half of the film only ended up being infinitely disappointed as it turned out the vengeful trees just decided to stop being insouciant murderers right at the time when our protagonists were about to sacrifice their lives.
-Shyamalan’s fans who were already at testy waters with the preposterous twists renounced the filmmaker at this point.
-Furthermore, The Happening also did not have rounded characters, Zooey Deschanel and Mark Wahlberg were not convincing as two people who deeply loved and cared for each other.
+The viewers who had pinned their hopes on the latter half of the film only ended up being infinitely disappointed as it turned out the vengeful trees just decided to stop being insouciant murderers right at the time when our protagonists were about to sacrifice their lives.
+Shyamalan’s fans, who were already in testy waters with the incredible twists, renounced the filmmaker at this point.
+Furthermore, The Happening also did not have rounded characters; Zooey Deschanel and Mark Wahlberg were not convincing as they were two people who deeply loved and cared for each other.
 And John Leguizamo, who was actually placed in the screenplay to evoke empathy, failed to do so.

 10. Old (2021)

-Old’ is Shyamalan’s latest thriller that was released in 2021 but if you are a Shyamalan fan (read: critic), you will find yourself realizing the uncanny similarity between ‘Old’ and one of his previous films ‘The Happening’, which much to our dismay doesn’t work in either.
-Just like always, Shyamalan weaved the narrative with beautiful geography and an A+ cast, and just like always, he also managed to tout an interesting hook.
-But unfortunately, yet again, he failed to live up to the standards of the premise and eventually gave way to a crumbling climax.
+Old’ is Shyamalan’s latest thriller, which was released in 2021, but if you are a Shyamalan fan (read: critic), you will find yourself realizing the uncanny similarity between ‘Old’ and one of his previous films ‘The Happening,’ which, much to our dismay doesn’t work in either.
+Shyamalan constantly weaved the narrative with beautiful geography and an A+ cast, and just like always, he also managed to tout an exciting hook.
+Unfortunately, yet again, he failed to live up to the standards of the premise and eventually gave way to a crumbling climax.

-‘Old’ is the story of the protagonist Cappa family who goes on a tropical desert vacation where they meet several other couples and families.
-Together, they decide to go on a day outing adventure on a private island.
-Minutes after they arrive, they notice preposterous occurrences and realize that they are trapped on the island with no means to go back.
+‘Old’ is the story of the protagonist, Cappa’s family, who goes on a tropical desert vacation and meets several other couples and families.
+They decide to go on a day outing adventure on a private island.
+Minutes after arriving, they notice preposterous occurrences and realize that they are trapped on the island with no means to return.
 Less than halfway into the film, the group realizes that the island has a much faster time rate- so much so that young kids grow up, mate, and even deliver a baby in a span of hours.
-As ‘Old’ marks the big revelation just at the midpoint of the narrative, the rest of the film is an impatient frustrated watch leading to a lousy climax.
+As ‘Old’ marks the big revelation just at the midpoint of the narrative, the rest of the film is an impatient, frustrated watch leading to a lousy climax.

 9. The Village (2004)